Nexus-Mods/vortex-api/docs/_posts/2021-2-1-BepInEx Extension Usage.md

 The Unity Doorstop configuration object which can be provided as an optional property to the registration function can optionally re-configure the doorstopper’s ini file as defined by the game extension developer and can automatically rename the “winhttp.dll” to “version.dll” for Unity 3 games.
 Mandatory properties are:
 * doorstopType - the doorstop type will decide how the doorstopper hook assembly is called when it is deployed (if at all), the different types are:
-`** “default” - will deploy the hook as “winhttp.dll”`
+     1. “default” - will deploy the hook as “winhttp.dll”
-`** “none” - will not deploy the hook at all - you will have to provide your own hook for the game.` `** “unity3” - will deploy the hook as “version.dll” - should only be used with older Unity 3 games if the default hook doesn’t appear to work properly.`
+     2. "none” - will not deploy the hook at all - you will have to provide your own hook for the game.
+     3. “unity3” - will deploy the hook as “version.dll” - should only be used with older Unity 3 games if the default hook doesn’t appear to work properly.

 Optional properties:
 * targetAssembly - a string that represents a relative/absolute path to the target assembly.
 By default this will be set to BepInEx’s preloader assembly.
 * ignoreDisableSwitch - a boolean which dictates whether the doorstopper should ignore the DOORSTOP_DISABLE environment variable.